Mohamed-khaled0/Mohamed-khaled0/README.md

 ### Hi there 👋, I'm Mohamed Khaled
 ### I'm a Data Analyst

  I'm Mohamed from Egypt.
-I really enjoy learning languages and frameworks like Python (Pandas, Numpy )], as well as working in SQL, Excel , and Tableau
-I learned these skills, to help the future company that I will work for, to make the best decisions, which in turn will improve and raise its efficiency.
+I really enjoy learning languages and tools like SQL ,Excel ,Tableau I learned these skills, to help the future company that I will work for, to make the best decisions, which in turn will improve and raise its efficiency.

 ## Skills: